Destinations

 Eat Fresh Oysters in Winter

 After crafting your masterpiece, consider taking a side trip to the nearby Hinase.
-A part of Bizen City, Hinase, is famous for some of the finest oysters in the country in winter.
+A part of Bizen City, Hinase, is famous for oysters.
 Setouchi Finder has a descriptive article on how to satiate your seafood-loving palette!

-Also if you are there in the spring time, you can swing by nearby Wake Town to see the best wisteria garden in the country.
+In the Spring Time, you can swing by nearby Wake Town to see the best wisteria garden in the country.
 Read more about it here!

 See the First School for Common People in Japan